-Opened in January 1995, the Crew Training IMAX® Theater draws approximately 200,000 regional visitors and tourists annually.
-The only underground IMAX® Theater in the world, it is known for its beauty, acoustical excellence and versatility as either a 240-seat IMAX® theater or 403-seat auditorium.
-The theater takes pride in presenting the best educational and entertaining IMAX® films on its four-story tall screen.
+Opened in January 1995, the Crew Training International 3D Giant Theater draws approximately 200,000 regional visitors and tourists annually.
+The underground theater is known for its beauty, acoustical excellence and versatility.
+The theater features a state-of-the-art Barco 4K single-projector solution featuring RealD’s XLW 3D system and a premium QSC multichannel audio system, providing an unparalleled viewer experience along with substantially-increased functionality.
+The theater takes pride in presenting the best educational and entertaining films on its four-story tall screen.
 New films open approximately every four months.

 The Sharpe Planetarium, a 130-seat theater, uses star projectors to show star fields, visual images and patterns on its domed ceiling.
 Its programs explore the most recent findings about comets, stars and black holes, plus the latest images from the Hubble Space Telescope.
 Nationally noted for development of excellent planetarium productions, the Sharpe Planetarium presents educational programs and laser light show to diverse audiences throughout the year.